winterrdog/c-hash-map/README.md

 # ABOUT REPO

-This is a simple hash table implementation in C with functions to _insert/update, search, create, get size,_ and _delete_ the hash table.
+This is a hash table implementation in C with functions to _insert/update, search, create, get size,_ and _delete_ the hash table.
 It only operates on string keys and string values ONLY.
 It handles collisions using _open addressing with double hashing_ which is the most used technique for most production-level hash tables.
 The hash table is implemented using a _dynamic array_ so it can grow and shrink as needed based on the current load factor.
+Inspired by @jamesroutley's [implementation](https://github.com/jamesroutley/algorithms-and-data-structures/tree/master/hash-table). _I made drastic changes in some algorithms and fixed all memory bugs_.

 No memory leaks or `OOB` writes are possible in this program ( _at least to the limit of my knowledge_ ), you can verify that with: